Nimeesh-Patel/MP/README.md

 See [`conjectures/`](conjectures/) for open proposals and [`explanations.md`](explanations.md) for reasoning that has survived criticism.

-## Philosophy

-Software design here is always tentative.
-Inspired by Popper's critical rationalism, each implementation choice is treated as a **conjecture** subject to criticism.
-We aim to build clear explanations for why the current code exists.
-See [`conjectures/`](conjectures/) for open proposals and [`explanations.md`](explanations.md) for reasoning that has survived criticism.

 ## Development Culture

 1. **Conjecture First** – New ideas or features begin as conjectures.
 Create a